pi108/Tableau-Challenge/README.md

 # Tableau - Challenge

 ## This repository contains the files regarding a Tableau exercise conducted with data for the Citi Bike Program.
-1. Tableau file that contains 24 visualizations, 7 DashBoards, and 1 Story.
+1. Tableau file that contains 32 visualizations, 9 DashBoards, and 1 Story.
-2. Images folder that contains 7 screenshots of the Story from the Tableau file.
+2. Images folder that contains Images used for the Story, as well as screenshots of each Caption in the Story.

 ## Data Extraction:
 Data was extracted for the period Jan-2018 to May-2020 (29 months) from the following website.